dulouie/mushroom_mppt_doc/hardware/currentmeasurement.md

 -   $Swing_{vs} = 0.2 V$ fluctuations of supply voltage

-The chip is available in different variants with different sensitivities
-$S$.
-When choosing, it should be noted that the sensitivity should not be chosen too small, otherwise the connected [adc]{acronym-label="adc" acronym-form="singular+short"} can no longer measure the voltage changes, for the selection proceed as follows:
+The chip is available in different variants with different sensitivities $S$.
+When choosing, it should be noted that the sensitivity should not be chosen too small, otherwise the connected ADC can no longer measure the voltage changes, for the selection proceed as follows:

 -   Should the current be measured unidirectionally or bidirectionally?
     The current flows only in one direction, so a variant of type